zenetio/Cabot-Part-1/README.md

 - Tracking
   - Path planning (Dijkstra’s algorithm).
-Implementation in Python for easy test and C/C++ for better performance. o   Controls o   Estimation (Extended Kalman Filter – EKF)
+Implementation in Python for easy test and C/C++ for better performance.
+  - Controls
+  - Estimation (Extended Kalman Filter – EKF)
 - Calibration
-  o   Calibrate sensors
+  - Calibrate sensors
-  o   Calibrate the robot
+  - Calibrate the robot
 - Control
-  o   Design and implement a controller o   Apply to poses o   Follow AprilTag markers o   Implement EKF to manage AprilTag o   Process measurements values from IMU
+  - Design and implement a controller
+  - Apply to poses
+  - Follow AprilTag markers
+  - Implement EKF to manage AprilTag
+  - Process measurements values from IMU
-·         Putting all together
+- Putting all together

 Moving the robot autonomously

-Choosing the hardware
+## Choosing the hardware

 Basically, I am using:
-·         Raspberry Pi 2 (but Pi 3 has better performance) ·         Sense HAT (but you can use any other IMU)
+- Raspberry Pi 2 (but Pi 3 has better performance)
+- Sense HAT (but you can use any other IMU)
-·         Pi camera
+- Pi camera
-·         2 DC motors
+- 2 DC motors
-·         Stepper motor HAT
+- Stepper motor HAT
-·         Batteries
+- Batteries

 To help on the hardware list, here you have 2 suggestions.
 The first, you will find here from Adafruit.